-I take great pleasure in introducing the extensively revised and expanded 14th edition of Gardner's Art through the Ages: A G lobal History, which, like the enhanced 13th edition, is a hybrid art history textbook-the first, and still the only, introductory survey of the history of art of its kind.
+I take great pleasure in introducing the extensively revised and expanded 14th edition of Gardner's Art through the Ages: The Western Perspective, which, like the enhanced 13th edition, is a hybrid art history textbook-the first, and still the only, introductory survey of the history of art of its kind.
 This innovative new kind of "Gardner" retains all of the best features of traditional books on paper while harnessing 21st-century technology to increase by 25% the number of works examined-without increasing the size or weight of the book itself and at very low additional cost to students compared to a larger book.

-When Helen Gardner published the first edition of Art through the A ges in 1926, she could not have imagined that more than 85 years later instructors all over the world would still be using her textbook in their classrooms.
-Indeed, if she were a live to day, she would not recognize the book that, even in its traditional form, long ago became-and remains-the most widely read introduction to the history of art and architecture in the English language.
-During the past half-century, successive authors have constantly reinvented Helen Gardner's groundbreaking global survey, a lways keeping it fresh and current, and setting an ever-higher standard with each new edition.
-I am deeply gratified that both professors and students seem to a gree that the 13th edition, released in 2008, lived up to that venerable tradition, for they made it the number-one choice for art history survey courses.
+When Helen Gardner published the first edition of Art through the Ages in 1926, she could not have imagined that more than 85 years later instructors all over the world would still be using her textbook in their classrooms.
+Indeed, if she were alive today, she would not recognize the book that, even in its traditional form, long ago became-and remains-the most widely read introduction to the history of art and architecture in the English language.
+During the past half-century, successive authors have constantly reinvented Helen Gardner's groundbreaking survey, always keeping it fresh and current, and setting an ever-higher standard with each new edition.
+I am deeply gratified that both professors and students seem to agree that the 13th edition, released in 2008, lived up to that venerable tradition, for they made it the number-one choice for art history survey courses.
 I hope they will find the 14th edition of this best-selling book exceeds their high expectations.

-In addition to the host of new features (enumerated below) in the book proper, the 14th edition follows the enhanced 13th edition in in corporating a n inn ovative new online c omponent.
-All new copies of the 14th edition are packaged with an access code to a web site with bonus essays and bonus images (with zoom capability) of more than 300 additional important paintings, sculptures, buildings, and other art forms of all eras, from prehistory to the present and worldwide.
+In addition to the host of new features (enumerated below) in the book proper, the 14th edition follows the enhanced 13th edition in incorporating an innovative new online component.
+All new copies of the 14th edition are packaged with an access code to a web site with Bonus Essays and Bonus Images (with zoom capability) of more than 250 additional important paintings, sculptures, buildings, and other art forms of all eras, from prehistory to the present.
 The selection includes virtually all of the works professors have told me they wished had been in the 13th edition, but were not included for lack of space.
-I am extremely grateful to Cengage L earning/Wadsworth f or the c onsiderable investment of time and resources that has made this remarkable hybrid textbook possible.
+I am extremely grateful to Cengage Learning/Wadsworth for the considerable investment of time and resources that has made this remarkable hybrid textbook possible.

 In contrast to the enhanced 13th edition, the online component is now fully integrated into the 14th edition.
-Every one of the more than 300 bonus images is cited in the text of the traditional book and a thumbnail image of each work, with abbreviated caption, is inset into the text column where the work is mentioned.
+Every one of the more than 250 bonus images is cited in the text of the traditional book and a thumbnail image of each work, with abbreviated caption, is inset into the text column where the work is mentioned.
 The integration extends also to the maps, index, glossary, and chapter summaries, which seamlessly merge the printed and online information.
 The 14th edition is in every way a unified, comprehensive history of art and architecture, even though the text is divided into paper and digital components.